DanengYang/danengyang.github.io/_pages/about.md

 * 2021--Present, Postdoc, University of California, Riverside, CA, US
 * 2018--2021, Postdoc, Tsinghua University, Beijing, China

-Research interests
+Probing new physics through astrophysical observations
 ======
-My recent research mainly focuses on understanding cosmic dark matter distribution.
-Dark matter comprises 80% of the matter contents of the universe.
-Its evolution since the origin of the universe is a complicated non-linear process that has been modeled using cosmological simulations on supercomputers.
-Despite decades of research, its properties remain a mystery, including its mass and interactions beyond gravity.
-Aside from that, I have broad interests in cosmology and collider physics.
-Some of my previous works are related to the nature of symmetry breaking in the standard model of particle physics.
+We are in an era of using multimessenger astrophysical observations to explore fundamental physics.
+With collaborators, I have explored a number of new physics scenarios, including self-interacting dark matter (SIDM), freeze-in dark matter, and axion dark matter.
+However, my primary focus has been SIDM, and I have performed substantial studies.
+With Prof. Hai-Bo Yu, and Prof. Haipeng An (THU), we demonstrated in a PRL paper (Editor's suggestion) that SIDM could enhance the tidal stripping of core-forming halos, which can facilitate the formation of galaxies that lack dark matter.
+With Prof. Yu, we examined strong lensing features in light of an observational excess of small-scale lenses and highlighted the differences between SIDM and cold dark matter (CDM) scenarios.
+Recently, I collaborated with Dr. Nadler and Prof. Yu to perform high-resolution cosmological simulations and demonstrated promising features of some strong velocity-dependent SIDM models in reproducing observational features.
+I continue to employ a combination of high-precision N-body simulations and analytic/semi-analytic models to uncover clues of SIDM in observations.

+_Related works_
+* Daneng Yang, Hai-Bo Yu, and Haipeng An.
+Self-interacting dark matter and the origin of ultradiffuse galaxies ngc1052-df2 and -df4.
+Phys.
+Rev. Lett.
+(Editor’s suggestion), 125:111105, Sep 2020.
+URL: https://link.aps.org/doi/10.1103/PhysRevLett.125.111105, doi:10.1103/PhysRevLett.125.111105.
+* Daneng Yang, Ethan O. Nadler, and Hai-Bo Yu.
+Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way.Astrophys.
+J., 949(2):67, 2023. arXiv:2211.13768, doi:10.3847/1538-4357/acc73e.
+* Daneng Yang and Hai-Bo Yu.
+Self-interacting dark matter and small-scale gravitational lenses in galaxy clusters.
+Phys.
+Rev. D, 104(10):103031, 2021. arXiv:2102.02375, doi:10.1103/PhysRevD.104.103031.
+* Haipeng An and Daneng Yang.
+Direct detection of freeze-in inelastic dark matter.
+Phys.
+Lett.
+B, 818:136408, 2021. arXiv:2006.15672, doi:10.1016/j.physletb.2021.136408.
+* Simeon Bird, Chia-Feng Chang, Yanou Cui, Daneng Yang.
+Enhanced Early Galaxy Formation in JWST from Axion Dark Matter? arXiv:2307.10302
+* Ethan O. Nadler, Daneng Yang, and Hai-Bo Yu.
+An SIDM Solution to the Extreme Diversity of Low-mass Halo Properties.
+6 2023. arXiv:2306.01830.

 Parametric and graph models
 ------
 I put my efforts into searching for simple rules under complex data.
 In works with collaborators, I conducted N-body simulations to investigate the reason a fluid model can be used to describe the evolution of self-interacting dark matter (SIDM) halos.
-I proposed a way to reduce a generic elastic scattering cross section into a constant one in a specific halo.
-Making use of the reduction formula as well as the universal behavior of gravothermal evolution, I further proposed a parametric model to enable modeling a population of cosmic SIDM halos based on a few analytic equations.

-In another recent work with Prof. Hai-Bo Yu (UCR), we uncovered some hidden topological features in the distribution of dark matter halos and encoded them using networks.
+I proposed a reduction formula for a generic elastic scattering cross section to quantify its effect in a specific halo.
+Using this reduction formula and the universal behavior of gravothermal evolution, I further proposed a parametric model to model a population of cosmic SIDM halos based on a few analytic equations.
+In another recent work, I uncovered some hidden topological features in the distribution of dark matter halos and encoded them using networks.
 I proposed a simple random graph model to generate these properties.
 This study provides a new angle of looking at the clustering of dark matter and is related to recent applications of graph neural networks in probing features of dark matter halos.

 _Related works_
 * Daneng Yang, Ethan O. Nadler, Hai-Bo Yu, and Yi-Ming Zhong.
 A Parametric Model for Self-Interacting Dark Matter Halos.
 5 2023. arXiv:2305.16176.